faxg/mesh-red-ping-service/README.md

-ping-service
+Mesh-Red: ping-service
 ============

 ### About

-A ping service flow
+A simple "ping" service.

+*This is an example Node-Red flow to be used for a mesh-red service*